domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 [^auto-features]: It's unfortunate that the feature has to be specified even though we can (and I have) set the `required-features` for an example in `Cargo.toml`.
 You'll currently get an error from cargo that tells you to add the correct `--feature` flag if you try running the example without it, so clearly `cargo` knows what's up.
 But this is one of these issues that are a lot more difficult to actually change than it seems on the surface - if you're curious, you can check out the `cargo` issue for this at [`cargo#4663`](https://github.com/rust-lang/cargo/issues/4663). <a href="#fn-auto-features" class="footnote-backref" role="doc-backlink">↩︎</a>

 [^bounding-the-request-type]: In the example code, I've used a slightly different signature for `request`: there, it is written as `fn request<A: Api<Request = A>>` and takes the request as an `A` instead of an `A::Request`.
 Constraining the implementation of `Api` to be implemented on the request type itself is less flexible, but allows calling `request` without specifying `A` with a turbofish (as `requester.request::<FooRequest>(req)`) because the compiler is able to infer the generic parameter from the argument type.
 But it's also a bit ugly and requires bounding `Api` itself by `Serialize`, so I'm leaving it as a footnote. <a href="#fn-bounding-the-request-type" class="footnote-backref" role="doc-backlink">↩︎</a>

+[^return-errors]: I'm presupposing that the logical handler is "infallible", which just means that if there _is_ an error with or while processing the request, this will be communicated to the requester via the `Reply` as opposed to having the handler fail (by allowing it to return a `Result<Reply, E>` with some error).
+Since the protocol format and also (de-)serialization are handled by our API, any remaining error can only be a logical one.
+When implementing `Api`, this can be represented by making `Reply` be a `Result<T>`, using an `enum FooReply` as the `Reply` type that contains an `InvalidRequest` variant, or similar. <a href="#fn-return-errors" class="footnote-backref" role="doc-backlink">↩︎</a>

+[^serialize]: This is not the case for `Serialize`.
+When you serialize a type to some format, you probably intend to send the resulting bytes somewhere else, e.g. over the network to make a web request.
+It would be of little use to be able to borrow from the Rust type from within the serialized bytes, and besides you cannot serialize to a single byte buffer or string of which only a subsection is a reference to the original type and the rest is owned bytes, so `serde` doesn't support it. <a href="#fn-serialize" class="footnote-backref" role="doc-backlink">↩︎</a>

+[^named-block-lifetimes]: No, [`label-break-value`](https://github.com/rust-lang/rfcs/pull/2046) doesn't count here. <a href="#fn-named-block-lifetimes" class="footnote-backref" role="doc-backlink">↩︎</a>